isage/MoUSE/README.md

 ### Midi in

 Simple demo app that uses TinySoundFont to render data coming over usb
+Be sure to install libmouse.skprx plugin first.

 #### Building
 Build and install driver first.